aleph-im/aleph-docs/docs/tools/web3-hosting.md

 We are listing the officially supported frameworks on TwentySix's website creation page, but you can actually use any framework (and package manager, such as npm, pnpm, yarn, bun...) to create your website.

-> ℹ️ Keep in mine that your website, being a decentralized frontend, must only contain client-side components, as well as the dependencies used by it.
+> ℹ️ Keep in mind that your website, being a decentralized frontend, must only contain client-side components, as well as the dependencies used by it.
 For backend support, check out the section below.

 ##### Build